 Every August, the State Youth Referee Administrator (SYRA) will call for nominations for Iowa’s Young Male and Female Referees of the Year (ROY) to be submitted by September 1.
-If you would like to nominate a youth referee, download and complete the Young Referee of the Year Nomination Form and e-Mail it directly to the SYRA, Faith Rossi, at firstname.lastname@example.org.
+If you would like to nominate a youth referee, download and complete the Young Referee of the Year Nomination Form and e-Mail it directly to the SYRA, Jim Albertson (Acting), at email@example.com.

 Young ROY requirements are typically listed on the nomination form.
 Think about those promising youth referees who you observed last Fall and will see this Spring, fill out a form, and submit your completed form(s) to the SYRA before September 1.
 This Fall, the Iowa Referee Committee (IRC) will review the nominations and select a young male and female referee of the year.
 Winners names are sent to Midwest Region 2 Headquarters for consideration at that level.
 The four Regional winners are then recognized at the National Convention at the US Youth Soccer Awards Gala.
 You can learn more about the process at Young Referee of the Year Award.

 With all the emotions surrounding youth sports today, it’s impossible to prevent every bad action from happening.
 But, efforts should be made by all stakeholders in the game to keep referee crews as safe and secure as possible.
 Soccer officials have a tough job on the field.
 They deserve to arrive at the game, work it, and then leave the venue feeling confident that their well-being is important to game administrators, players, coaches, and spectators.